deltoss/MitchRankChecker/docs/README.md

     * Adds more flexibility for different types of factories to use.
     * Rank checking via scraping is only one way of implementing a rank checker.
 In the future, rank scraping via other means (e.g. using the `search web API` directly) would be possible.
 In that situation, it's highly possible that we can have another factory (e.g. `ApiRankCheckerFactory`).

+The abstract factory pattern was implemented as such:
+* `ScrapingRankCheckerFactory` inherits from `IRankCheckerFactory`
+* `ScrapingRankCheckerFactory` can create an `IRankChecker` object based on run-time conditions
+    * In this case, the actual deepest class the object inherits from is either `GoogleScrapingRankChecker`, `YahooScrapingRankChecker` or `BingScrapingRankChecker`

+The above rules can be shown using the below UML class diagram:

 ```plantuml
 @startuml
 interface IRankCheckerFactory {